-A review of the management of the FNS Employment and Training (E&T) Program is conducted for participating county DSS offices as well as contracted partners annually, based on the federal fiscal year.
 The monitoring activity may be conducted as a site visit or a desk review.
-Areas covered by the review include case file reviews, funding spent for participant reimbursements and program expenses, programmatic and fiscal reporting and monitoring of county partners.
+Areas covered by the review include case file reviews, funding spent for participant reimbursements and program expenses, and programmatic and fiscal reporting.
 The case file reviews are evaluated based on but not limited to the following elements: eligibility, referrals, assessments, information transmittal, component enrollment, methods and amounts issued for participant reimbursements and participant communication.
-The case file reviews for the county DSS offices and the contracted partners are completed together during the county monitoring.
-Contracted partners are monitored separately for fiscal and programmatic reporting and funding spent for program expenses.
+A random month during the current federal fiscal year is selected to monitor funding and fiscal reporting.

 Preparation for the reviews and on/off site activities are conducted the same as FNS, as applicable to the program.
 The FNS E&T Referral Report and, when necessary, the FNS E&T Outcome Exception Report from NCFAST are used to determine which cases to review.
-The number of cases reviewed for each participating county is based on the size of the county as identified by FNS and shown below.
+The number of cases reviewed for each participating county and state-contracted partner is based on the size of the county as identified by FNS and the partner contract size as shown below.